FlowFuse/handbook/development/index.md

    - This means someone is adding more detail to the story, providing a high-level technical outline (database model impact, API changes) as well as any UX mockups or high-level descriptions.
 Once complete, the item is moved to the `👀 Review` state.
- - `👀 Review` - Items that are ready to be reviewed by PO/CTO (and any other stackholders)
+ - `👀 Review` - Items that are ready to be reviewed by PO/CTO (and any other stakeholders)
    - This review ensures the design meets the acceptance criteria and/or is headed in the right direction.
    - If more work is needed, it moves back to the `📐 Design` state.